epfl-lasa/lasa-launchers/lasa-robots/README.md

 $ rosrun rviz rviz
 ```

-If you are using the epfl-lasa Kuka interface packages (lwr_interface and fri-library-ros) you can just run robot_mirror and rviz as follows:
+If you are using the epfl-lasa standard interface packages (lwr_interface and fri-library-ros) you can just run robot_mirror and rviz as follows:

 ```
 $ roslaunch kuka_lwr_bringup lwr_realtime_viz.launch